Home Insights What Is RAG and Why Every Business Should Care

 You have probably experienced this.
 You ask ChatGPT a question about your industry, and it gives you a confident, articulate, completely wrong answer.
 It sounds right.
 The grammar is perfect.
 The structure is logical.
 But the facts are invented.

-This is called hallucination — and it is the single biggest reason businesses hesitate to deploy AI.
+This is called hallucination.
+It is the single biggest reason businesses hesitate to deploy AI.
 When an AI assistant confidently tells a customer the wrong price, the wrong policy, or the wrong product specification, the damage is worse than having no AI at all.
 At least a "contact us" form does not lie.

 27%